RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 `BeautifulSoup <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_.
 The
 name "Beautiful Soup" comes from *Alice in Wonderland*; it is the title of a song sung by the Mock Turtle.
 (Yes, its turtles everywhere!)
-Using BeautifulSoup, we can get the web page into a form that we can use some real power search tools.
+Using **BeautifulSoup**, we can get the web page into a form that we can use some real power search tools.

 First, let's import the module, and read the entire webpage as a string.
 In this exercise, since we downloaded